-As at December 31, 2023, the Company had contractual arrangements with each of its NEOs, some of which have a termination and a change of control benefits clause, as follows:
+As of December 31, 2024, the Company had contractual arrangements with each of its NEOs, some of which have a termination and a change of control benefits clause, as follows:

-- Hayden Locke, President and CEO: Pursuant to the terms of a consultancy agreement between the Company and Benson Capital Limited, Mr. Locke is entitled to receive a change of control payment of £675,000 following the completion of a change of control (as defined under the agreement).
-The Company may terminate the consulting agreement at any time without cause following six months' prior written notice (or payment in lieu of notice). - Jose Antonio Merino, Managing Director (Chile) and CFO Pursuant to the terms of a consultancy agreement between the Company and Inversiones y Asesorías Garcilaso SpA, Mr. Merino is entitled to receive a change of control payment of US\$250,000 following the completion of a change of control (as defined under the agreement).
-The Company may terminate the consulting agreement at any time without cause following six months' prior written notice (or payment in lieu of notice). - Sergio Rivera, Vice President of Exploration: Pursuant to Mr. Rivera's employment agreement with the Company, Mr. Rivera's employment may be terminated at any time without cause on six months' notice or payment of a US\$142,500 termination fee.
-In the event Mr. Rivera's employment agreement is terminated by the Company without cause within six months of a Control Change (as defined under the agreement) or by Mr. Rivera for good reason within six months of a Control Change, Mr. Rivera shall be entitled to a termination payment of US\$712,500. - Laura Rich, Chief Sustainability Officer, General Counsel, and Corporate Secretary: Pursuant to the terms of a consultancy agreement between the Company and Lawich
+- Hayden Locke, President and CEO: Pursuant to the terms of a consultancy agreement between the Company and Benson Capital Limited, Mr. Locke is entitled to receive a change of control payment of 2.0x his annual base consulting fee following completion of a change of control (as defined under the agreement).
+The Company may terminate Mr. Locke's consulting agreement at any time without cause following six months' prior written notice (or payment in lieu of notice). - Jose Antonio Merino, Managing Director (Chile) and CFO Pursuant to the terms of a consultancy agreement between the Company and Inversiones y Asesorías Garcilaso SpA, Mr. Merino is entitled to receive a change of control payment equivalent to twelve (12) times the monthly salary effectively paid to Mr. Merino at the time of such change of control.
+The Company may terminate Mr. Merino's consulting agreement at any time for convenience following six months' prior written notice (or payment in lieu of notice of up to six months of the base remuneration payable under Mr. Merino's employment agreement). - Sergio Rivera, Vice President of Exploration: Pursuant to Mr. Rivera's employment agreement with the Company, Mr Rivera's engagement may be terminated at any time without cause with six months' prior written notice or payment of a US\$142,500 termination fee, less any other payments due or payable under any other contractual arrangements or legal requirements inside or outside Canada.
+In the event Mr Rivera's engagement is terminated by the Company without cause within six months of a change of control or by Mr Rivera for Good Reason (as that term is defined in his employment agreement) within such term, Mr Rivera shall be entitled to a termination payment of US\$712,500, less any other payments due or payable under any other contractual arrangements or legal requirements inside or outside Canada.